 In these terms, hostel life is more enjoyable.
 One celebrates many parties and picnics with friends; not being answerable to anyone where he is/was or will be.

-However, this doesn’t mean to transcend the moral and ethical boundaries during the time in hostel.
+However, this doesn’t mean transcending the moral and ethical boundaries during the time in the hostel.
 Maturity demands sensible decisions and productive use of time and resources.

-Moreover, there are many aspects of hostel life that one may find conflicting to one’s taste.
-This might be either in the form of a roommate with whom we find difficult to adjust, or the menu and quality of the mess that one can find repulsive.
+Moreover, there are many aspects of hostel life that one may find conflicting with one’s taste.
+This might be either in the form of a roommate with whom we find difficult to adjust or the menu and quality of the mess that one can find repulsive.
 In such a situation, we have no other option but to compromise.

 Thus, living in a hostel teaches us both to compromise and adjust to unfavorable circumstances.